rust-qt/ritual/README.md

 - Provide a way to emulate deriving from C++ classes to call protected functions and reimplement virtual functions.
 - Provide access to a class's public variables.
 - Provide access to static_cast, dynamic_cast and qobject_cast.
-- Provide access to class's methods inherited from its base classes.
 - Provide conversion from enums to int and back (used in Qt API).
 - Generate meaningful Rust documentation for the crate.